DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-20-applying-again-iteration.md

 ### Make ‘check and submit application’ a button

 The ‘check and submit application’ task is not really a task.
-It doesn’t make sense being labelled as ‘not started’ or ‘in progress’ and it can never be marked as completed either.
+It does not make sense being labelled as ‘not started’ or ‘in progress’ and it can never be marked as completed either.
 And some users missed it when it was a link without a status tag.

 A button has been tried before but because everything was marked as complete, some users thought there was nothing left to do.